bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-02-13-rc-mod-update.md

 ### Motor Controller and Motor-Gyro Test

-Driving the motor controller is suprisingly similar to the servo.
-Barring transmissions and other fancy features, the only way to control the speed of an electric motor is by varying the voltage.
-This is fairly hard to do on its own.
+Driving the motor controller is surprisingly similar to the servo.
+For these simple motors, the only way to control the speed of an electric motor is by varying the voltage.
+This is pretty hard to do on its own.
 Instead I will use pulse width modulated signals, or PWM.
-By pulsing the power on and off faster than the motor can react, the PWM signals effectively simulate a varying voltage source.
+By pulsing the power on and off faster than the motor can react, the PWM signals simulate a varying voltage source.

 At first I was concerned that the TI SN754410 used 5v logic levels since the Beaglebone Black had 3v3 logic.
 But it turns out that 3v3 was designed to be